Batch Processing: Merging PDF Documents via Action Wizard

 Step 7 - Select an Input Folder

 Important: Files can be added or changed in an input folder at any time prior to running the action.
-The input folder does not necessarily contain any files during the action creation.
+The input folder does not necessarily need to contain any files during the action creation.

 Step 8 - Select Processing Options